rioastamal/spot-dev-machine/README.md

 ### Do I need to reconfigure my AWS Cloud9 after instance got interrupted?

 No. AWS Cloud9 should be able to connect to new instance automatically since `~/.c9` directory is saved on Amazon EFS.

+### I can not connect to the instance from AWS Cloud9, what's the problem?

+Security group for SSH server in the EC2 instance only allows connection from values defined in `dev_my_ip` and `dev_cloud9_ips`.
+If you use AWS Cloud9 other than `ap-southeast-1` then you may need to change the value of dev_cloud9_ips.

+To get list of IP address range for AWS Cloud9 you can refer to this [page](https://docs.aws.amazon.com/cloud9/latest/user-guide/ip-ranges.html).